bizzabo/new-relic-boxes/README.md

 #New Relic Boxes

 New Relic Boxes is an html5 dashboard for your R&D team.
 Boxes lets you monitor your applications and servers on New Relic.
-Alarm is played when one of your application health status changes from 'green' status.
+Alarm is played when one of your application / servers health status is changed.

 ![New Relic Boxes](/boxes.png?raw=true "Screenshot")